-Access to DDRS will be denied if a participant uses the DDRS services in such a manner that violates applicable sanctions laws in relevant jurisdictions (i.e., relevant watchlists such as the U.S. OFAC Sanctions and sanctions administered and enforced by MAS).
+Access to DDRS will be denied if a participant uses the DDRS services in such a manner that violates applicable sanctions laws in relevant jurisdictions.
 DDRS monitors participants' ongoing compliance through the following key methodologies:

-- Sanctions screening will be performed on a scheduled basis; - Security will be monitored; any security breaches will be identified and raised to senior management; and - DDRS Rulebook imposes a duty on participants to notify DDRS of failure to comply with participation criteria.
+- Sanctions screening will be performed on a scheduled basis; - · Security will be monitored; any security breaches will be identified and raised to senior management; and - DDRS Rulebook imposes a duty on participants to notify DDRS of failure to comply with participation criteria.